tylangesmith-organisation/tylangesmith/README.md

 npm run dev
 ```

-Now navigate to [localhost:3000](http://localhost:3000/) and you should be meet with the home page.
+Check the output of the terminal for the `localhost` port and navigate to it in you browser.
+This will usually be [localhost:3000](http://localhost:3000/).

 ### Deploying the Project